 South Luangwa is accessed via Mfuwe Airport, a short distance from the park gates.
 South Luangwa is famous for walking safaris – mostly quite leisurely.
 The bush camps are open between June and November.

 Bushcamp Company runs Mfuwe Lodge with its bush camps scattered around the park – Kuyenda, Chamilandu, Kapamba, Zungulila, Chindeni, Blilmungwe.
-Mfuwe Lodge has been places by National Geographic as A Unique Lodge of the World.
+Mfuwe Lodge has been named by National Geographic as A Unique Lodge of the World.

 Robin Pope Safaris.
 Nkwali, Luangwa Safari House, Robin’s House, Luangwa River Camp, Tena Tena, Nsefu.
 Robin Pope Safaris received Best Walking Safari by The Safari Awards in 2017 with Luangwa Safari House winning The Best Safari House in 2018.